Rufous-bellied thrush

 The rufous-bellied thrush (Turdus rufiventris) is a songbird of the thrush family (Turdidae).
-It occurs in most of east and southeast Brazil from Maranhão south to Rio Grande do Sul states, Bolivia, Paraguay, Uruguay and central regions of Argentina.
+Its distribution covers most of eastern and southeastern Brazil from the states of Maranhão south to Rio Grande do Sul, Bolivia, Paraguay, Uruguay, and central regions of Argentina.

 It is one of the most common birds across much of southeastern Brazil, and is known there under the name sabiá-laranjeira ([sabiˈa laɾɐ̃ˈʒejɾɐ]).
-It was famously referred to in the well-known first strophe of the Brazilian nationalist poem Canção do exílio.
+It was famously referred to in the well-known first strophe of the Brazilian nationalist poem Canção do Exílio.
 The rufous-bellied thrush has been the state bird of São Paulo since 1966, and the national bird of Brazil since 2002.
 It is highly regarded in Brazil, where its song is often heard in the afternoons, but specially during the nights between August and November, where thousands of them sing until the sunrise, and is often seen as "the spirit of the Brazilian commoner".

 Description

 This species is named after its distinctive reddish-orange underparts.
 Rufous-bellied thrushes can reach a length of 25 cm and weigh up to 68 g (male) or 78 g (female), though weights of about 59 g for males and 64 g for females are more usual.
 Contrary to what one might expect from the rather marked weight difference, the females are not larger, only plumper; their tarsus is actually a bit shorter than that of males on average.